- Most Recent Funding

 Charity Engine is based on Berkeley University's BOINC, the de facto industry standard software for volunteer computing.
 BOINC is mature, reliable and supports dozens of applications including AutoDock and Blender.
 It has been used by millions of home PCs for nearly ten years without any security issues.
 It is also 100% open-source.

-The director of BOINC, Prof David Anderson, was our full-time technical consultant for six months.
+The director of BOINC, Prof David Anderson, was their full-time technical consultant for six months.
 Matt Blumberg and his expert team (GridRepublic, Progress Thru Processors) designed and coded the site, which launched as a private beta on 31 July 2011, as announced on stage at TNW 2011.
 Now live.

 Making It Valuable